October 23-30, 2018

 Day 5 - WuYi Shan is the ancient hometown of many famous teas and this morning our sights are set on Lapsang Souchong black tea.
 Tour the factory to learn the unique manufacturing methods and taste some examples of traditional and newly developed teas.
 After a discussion on the storied history of this tea we will enjoy our lunch.
 Everyone rinse out your tasting cups because we're moving on to oolong teas.
 WuYi oolong teas, sometimes called "rock" teas are some of the most prized in the world.
 We will receive instruction in proper tea leaf picking and then take our harvest back to the factory to make our own.
 Visiting the factory, appreciate the manufacturing differences between the darker WuYi oolongs and the greener oolongs we saw in Southern Fujian.
 Of course we'll have a chance to taste several benchmark teas such as Osmanthus (Ro Gui), Little Red Robe (Xiao Hong Pao), Iron Arhat (Tie Luo Han), 105 and others.
 Dinner then to bed (or maybe spend a few hours in a tea house?)

 Day 6 - We are students today and we have enrolled in a special program at the Wuyi Shan University, one of the first to offer comprehensive education in tea.
 We'll meet our professor and begin our study with a little tea history and tea production in ancient times.
 We'll also cover topics of tea science and modern research and developments.
-After lunch in the university cafeteria, we return to our studies with intensive training on the tea ceremony.
+After lunch we return to our studies with intensive training on the tea ceremony.
 Practice, pay close attention and refine your skills so you can pass the final exam.
-After dinner we'll relax at a local tea house and enjoy the spectacular performance by the world famous Wuyi Shan Tea Art Performers.
+Before dinner we'll have some free time to visit tea shops.

 Day 7 - Wuyi Shan is also the home to some of China's most beautiful natural scenery as well as spiritual traditions.
 First, we'll follow the path between the cliffs, through the tea garden of different tea bush varietals and stop to see the famous Big Red Robe tea bushes which grow right out of the rock face.
-Here the story of this legendary tea and then make our way back down the path for our next adventure - a bamboo raft ride down the Nine Bend Stream.
+Hear the story of this legendary tea and then make our way back down the path for our next adventure - a bamboo raft ride down the Nine Bend Stream.
 Our lunch today will be a very special, all vegetarian feast at the Rui Yan Buddhist temple.
 Following the delicious meal we will tour the temple and hear about tea's relation to the Buddhism and it's role in daily monastic life.
-Our dinner tonight is the special Ba Gua banquet that is inspired by the the natural and cultural traditions of Wuyi.
+Our dinner tonight will be with local tea people and new friends.

 Day 8 - After breakfast we bid farewell to Wuyi Shan, pack up our things and board the train back to Xiamen.
-Transfer directly to the airport upon arrival and head for home with camera's full of memories (and most likely a bit of tea).
+For those not staying for the Xiamen Intl.
+Tea Fair, transfer directly to the airport upon arrival and head for home with camera's full of memories (and most likely a bit of tea).

 This 8 day tour is packed full of exciting, interesting, and authentic experiences.
 The exciting itinerary is sure to delight both tea professionals and novice tea drinkers, providing invaluable education and special memories that will last a lifetime.
 Due to the unique nature of this tour, space is limited, so please make your reservations early.